Jarl

 # update

-Alternatively, if you have Rust installed, you can get the development version with:
+Alternatively, if you have Rust installed, you should be able to get the development version with:

 lintrauthors and contributors: while the infrastructure is completely different, all the rule definitions and a large part of the tests are inspired or taken fromlintr.- Davis Vaughan and Lionel Henry, both for their work on Air and for their advices and answers to my questions during the development of Jarl.